OoliteProject/oolite-debug-console/README.md

-This is a major revision of version 2.
+This is a major fluffing of version 2.

 Default file save locations are preset within $HOME/.Oolite on all paltforms.
 They can be changed.
 See below.
 Previous versions put the config and logs in whatever the working directory happened to be, which was for some at least, suboptimal.